Parsley (Petrosenlium crispum)

 It is said that if you give parsley as a gift to somebody it will wither before they have a chance to use it.
 It is best to let them steal it from your garden.

 Parsley has been used in conjunction with chopped onions and boiling water to cure gallstones.
-For an earache try soaking a cotton bud in a white wine infused with parsley oil.
+For an ear ache, try soaking a cotton bud in a white wine infused with parsley oil and using it as an ear plug.

 Does parsley contain iron?